 For many people, caffeine is the main culprit for the urge to poop.
 Luckily, finding a good pre-workout without caffeine is entirely possible.
 Just a few caffeine-free pre-workouts are:

-The other main culprit of the poops is artificial sweeteners.
+The other main culprit of the pre-workout diarrhea is artificial sweeteners.
 Fortunately, there are also natural pre-workouts free of artificial sweeteners.
-Some of our favorites are:
+Some of the best pre-workout supplements and our favorites are:

 Common Pre-Workout & Bowel Questions